AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 Multi-manager reports are available as the following dashboards:

-* **Dashboard - Learning Summary: **Enrollments, Views and Completion counts will be shown for that store users only
+* **Dashboard - Learning Summary:** Enrollments, Views and Completion counts will be shown for that store users only
-* **Dashboard - Compliance Dashboard: **Graph should show the count and the percentages for the lo added based on users belonging to that store only.
+* **Dashboard - Compliance Dashboard:** Graph should show the count and the percentages for the lo added based on users belonging to that store only.
 ‘Reset To Default Learnings’ option will not be available for store managers.
-* **Dashboard – Skill Status: **A**&nbsp;**graph would show the “In Progress” and “Achieved” percentages considering the progress of users of only that store for that skill.
+* **Dashboard - Skill Status:** A** **graph would show the “In Progress” and “Achieved” percentages considering the progress of users of only that store for that skill.
 ‘Reset to Top Skills’ will not be seen for store managers.

 ## Reports